Field notes

 Compounded semaglutide (monthly)

-• Pallas: $189 first month, $299/mo after.
+• Pallas: a flat $269/mo.
 Includes intake, provider, medication, shipping, unlimited messaging

 • Hims: Starting at $199/month on introductory offers; $299/month for the compounded weight loss program at standard rates.
 Pricing structure has varied over program launch period